octo-technology/OpenTezos/docs/ligo/examples.md

 #### ReceiveValue

-Symmetrically to the `SendValue` function defined for the indice contract, we define here the `RequestValue` function, so the two-way communication is complete.
+Symmetrically to the `SendValue` function defined for the indice contract, we define here, the `RequestValue` function, so that the two-way communication can be complete.

 `request` function takes two parameters:
 - `param` of type `unit` which means it takes no parameter.